Semicolonstartingtexts/conversationhubstandards/standards.md

 Interfacing System Commands

-Change the … to … mode… starting a system command, sets the server referenced or server the user is on if none is referenced, to public or private mode, whichever of the two is described, if the user is an administrator or owner of the server and the mode isn’t already the one referenced
+Change the … to … mode… starting a system command, sets the server referenced or server the user is on if none is referenced, to public or private mode, whichever of the two is described, if the user is an administrator or owner of the server and the mode isn’t already the one referencedy

-Set a preferring… following with a phrase describing a preferring to be set if starting a system command stacks the user on the preferring, alternatively, the set a preferring… system command may be a phrase ending in set and the initial confirmation which does or doesn’t begin with set a preferring…

-Set … initiation to/as… if starting a system command, stacks the user on a unique preferring for a custom initiation unstacking previously stacked initiation preferrings for a word or phrase to be used as the user’s initiation for giving a system command by the user, or by a parent, legal guardian, either, for a user and the user is under 18 or by a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious if the user is allowed to

-Set … confirmation to/as… if starting a system command stacks the user on a unique preferring for a custom confirmation, unstacking previously stacked confirmation preferrings for a word or phrase to be used as the user specified’s confirmation for giving a system command by the user, or by a parent, legal guardian, either, for a user and the user is under 18 or by a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious if the user is allowed to

-Set … abandon to/as… if starting a system command stacks the user on a unique preferring for a custom abandon, unstacking previously stacked abandon preferrings for a word or phrase to be used as the user specified’s abandon for giving a system command by the user, or by a parent, legal guardian, either, for a user and the user is under 18 or by a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious if the user is allowed to

-Alias… as… if starting a system command sets a preferring for a word or phrase to refer to another phrase or word, specifically what follows Alias until as to what follows the word as in the phrase

-…Adjust/change the… preferring… following or preceding with a phrase describing a preferring to be adjusted and an adjustment or adjustments for the preferring if starting a system command adjusts the referenced preferring on the user in the way or ways described

-Clear … consent…/remove … consent… clears the consent related preferring or preferrings, specifically if mentioned specifically, set by the user, or by a parent, legal guardian, either, for a user and the user is under 18 or by a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious for the specified user if the user is allowed to

 Set...
 Welcome message to...
 If given starting a system command, lets users which are taken to the lobby or connect to the lobby, which haven’t heard the welcome message, notice a welcome message from the owner or administrator or moderator of the server

 Set...
 Welcome message for...
 To...
 If given starting a system command, lets users which are taken to the lobby or connect to the lobby, which haven’t heard the welcome message and meet the mentioned criteria, notice a welcome message from the owner or administrator or moderator of the server

 Clear welcome messages/clear all welcome messages...
 If given starting a system command, clears all welcome messages

 Clear welcome message for...
 If given starting a system command, clears a particular referenced welcome message by the phrase or multiple referenced welcome messages by the phrase

 Lobby-Bound System Commands